Found Bird Protocol

 4. Please notify local vets, shelters, animal control, rspca, and rescues in your area and also consider having this bird scanned for a chip as there is a possibility this bird could be microchipped (budgies/parakeets are generally too small).

-5. Fliers can be made directly from the resource page which can be printed and shared to other lost and found Facebook pages, Instagram, Nexdoor and any other online site.
+5. Fliers can be made directly from the Resources for Lost and Found Parrots site which can be printed and shared to other lost and found Facebook pages, Instagram, Nexdoor and any other online site.

 Create Flier Here: resourcesforlostfoundparrots.blogspot.com/p/create-flier.html

-6. Please be cautious of those who may want to adopt, falsely claim or take in the bird as birds are commonly targets of theft or cons.
-Please do not disclose the bird's band number as this is the owner's proof of ownership.
+7. Please be cautious of those who may want to adopt, falsely claim or take in the bird as birds are commonly targets of theft or cons.
+If you receive a picture from someone stating it's their bird, please do a reverse google image search to make sure they didn't pull a similar image of a bird from the internet.
+Dishonest people will try to trick you to get a free bird.
 Please do not give a found bird to anyone who is not confirmed to be the owner.
-Attached are questions that can be asked to those who come forward about this bird. resourcesforlostfoundparrots.blogspot.com/p/f.html.

 .
 Attached please find a link which provides ideas of healthy food choices that can be offered to birds.